tzstoyanov/herak-raspberry/README.md

 ### Build
 - Copy [params-example.txt](app/params_example.txt) file as `params.txt` in the `app/common/` directory
 and modify it with your configuration.
 - In the `app/common/CMakeLists.txt` file, modify the first lines with the configuration, specific to your application.
-Name of the project, heap size, target board, select the modules that will be compiled and linked to the project:
+Name of the project, heap size, target board, AES key for image encryption, select the modules that will be compiled and linked to the project:
 ```
 set(PROJECT_NAME herak-common)
 set(HEAP_SIZE 32768)
 set(DEBUG_BUILD false)
 set(PICO_BOARD pico_w)
+set(BOOT_AES_KEY "AES key")

 # Select the modules used in this application.
 ON / OFF
 option(ADD_SSR "Solid State Relays" ON)		# libs/common/devices/ssr/README.md